arenagroove/augmented-intelligence-toolkit/03-quick-start-presets.md

 ```

 **Prompt Example:**
-> “Give me a clearer way to understand burnout.”
+> Give me a clearer way to understand burnout.

 ---